Evaluations in international development

 Umbrella Facility for Gender Equality

-Human Rights and Development Trust Fund
+Human Rights, Inclusion and Empowerment (HIRE) Multi-Donor Trust Fund

 Iceland participated in a joint Nordic Evaluation of the Nordic Development Fund in 2019.
 Key findings were positive and indicated that the NDF is well-functioning and has good future potential.
 At the same time, the evaluation also concluded that if the NDF´s programs are to continue, its owners need to contribute more capital and the Fund´s system for monitoring, evaluation and learning to be improved.